dice-group/TAIPAN/README.md

    make requirements
 ```

-To run annotation application you will have to setup google and mongolab connectors with your credentials.
+To run annotation web UI flask application (server/run.py) you will have to setup google and mongolab connectors with your credentials.
 Also, additional dependencies are required by the app (make requirements-server).

 ## Subject Column Identification